justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 They are acceptable for your final act,
 <img src="media/maybe.gif" alt="maybe" width="35"/>
-, but not something you'd want to live with.
+, but not something you'd want to build upon.

 (4)

 RDF allows for incremental enrichment.

 As a followup to this project I think it would be interesting to [transform CWEs](https://www.reddit.com/r/semanticweb/comments/t7epy5/common_weakness_enumeration_cwe_in_rdf/) (Common Weakness Enumeration) and CVEs (Common Vulnerabilities and Exposures) into RDF and connect them to the git repositories where the vulnerable code is.